sabhiram/sabhiram.github.io/_drafts/go_tracey.md

 Exiting main()
 {% endhighlight sh %}

 Great!
 We avoided having to print an exit statement for each branch which returned from the function.
+Wouldn't it be nice if we did not have to explicitly name the function in our `fmt.Printf(..)` statements?

+### <u>Goal 2:</u> Avoid having to specify the function name

+First, let us re-factor these print statements into a couple of helper functions.
+So we would now have something like this in *foo.go*:
+{% highlight go %}
+func _enter() {
+    ... some code to print the function enter message }

+func _exit() {
+    ... some code to print the function exit message
+}
+{% endhighlight %}

 So now logic dictates that typing two ugly `fmt.Printf(..)` statements in each and every function is kind of overkill (and rather gross).

-### <u>Goal 2:</u> Avoid having to specify the function name

 ### <u>Goal 3:</u> One* for the price of Two